R Switch Statement

 )

-• The expression value should be either integer or characters (We can write the expression as n/2 also but the result should be integer or convertible integers).
+• The expression value should be either an integer or characters (We can write the expression as n/2 also, but the result should be an integer or convertible integer).

-• R Switch statement allows us to add default statement.
-If the Expression value, or the Index_Position is not matching with any of the case statements then the default statements will be executed.
+• A Switch statement allows us to add a default statement.
+If the Expression value or the Index_Position does not match with any of the cases, then the default statements will be executed.

-• If there is more than one match, the first matching statemnet will be returned.
+• If there is more than one match, the first matching statement will be returned.

-The following screenshot will show you the flow chart behind this R Switch Case
+The following screenshot will show you the flow chart behind this Switch Case

-• If Option 1, Option 2, and Option 3 Fails then DEFAULT STATEMENT is executed.
+• If Option 1, Option 2, and Option 3 Fail, then the DEFAULT STATEMENT is executed.

-This program show you the basic functionality of the Switch in R programming language.
+This program showsyou the basic functionality of the Switch Case in this programming language.

 switch(3,